eavise-kul/lightnet/docs/api/data.rst

 First you create an object and then you call the object with the image or annotation object as parameter.
 You can also call the ``apply()`` method on the classes to run the transformation once.

+.. autoclass:: lightnet.data.transform.Crop
 .. autoclass:: lightnet.data.transform.Letterbox
-   :members: apply
-.. autoclass:: lightnet.data.transform.RandomCrop
-   :members: apply
 .. autoclass:: lightnet.data.transform.RandomFlip
-   :members: apply
+.. autoclass:: lightnet.data.transform.RandomHSV
+.. autoclass:: lightnet.data.transform.RandomJitter
-.. autoclass:: lightnet.data.transform.HSVShift
+.. autoclass:: lightnet.data.transform.RandomRotate
-   :members: apply
 .. autoclass:: lightnet.data.transform.BramboxToTensor
-   :members: apply

 Postprocessing
 --------------